5 Main Causes of Lack of Bile in Stool.

 The drugs can induce liver inflammation, cholestasis (bile stasis), or both.

-Common medications that may cause cholestasis with lack of bile in the stool:
+Common medications that may cause cholestasis with a lack of bile in the stool:

 - Some antihistaminics such as Cimetidine.